Chiswick Timeline of Writers & Books: A quick guide

 2. Chiswick’s playwrights and screenwriters

-Look Back In Anger and The Caretaker, two of the 20th Century’s greatest plays, were written in Chiswick.
-It has been home to two Nobel Prize-winning dramatists, Harold Pinter and WB Yeats (a founder of the Irish National Theatre) and several other distinguished playwrights and Oscar-winning screenwriters, including John Osborne, Patrick Hamilton, Anthony Burgess, Robert Bolt, Sir Arthur Pinero, Dame Iris Murdoch and Alun Owen.
-Living playwrights include Lotte Moore, Nick Hennegan and Sophie Swithinbank.
+John Osborne and Harold Pinter shot to fame while living in Chiswick, thanks to Look Back In Anger and The Caretaker, two of the 20th Century’s greatest plays.
+It has been home to two Nobel Prize-winning dramatists, Pinter and WB Yeats (a founder of the Irish National Theatre) and several other distinguished playwrights and Oscar-winning screenwriters, including Patrick Hamilton, Anthony Burgess, Robert Bolt, Sir Arthur Pinero, Dame Iris Murdoch and Alun Owen.
+Living playwrights include Nick Hennegan and Sophie Swithinbank.
 See links below:

-Chiswick Timeline Writers Trail features 21 great playwrights, poets and novelists, including two winners of the Nobel Prize for Literature (and one nominee) and three Oscar winners (and one nominee).
+– Chiswick Timeline Writers Trail features 36 notable playwrights, poets and novelists, including two winners of the Nobel Prize for Literature (and one nominee) and three Oscar winners (and one nominee).

-John Osborne and Look Back In Anger (with link to Mark Lawson article in Guardian)
+– John Osborne and Look Back In Anger (with link to Mark Lawson article in the Guardian)

 3. Chiswick’s actors, performers, directors and critics

-Actors, performers, directors, and choreographers who have lived in Chiswick and written memoirs, include Sir Michael Redgrave (and Vanessa, Lynn and Corin), Eric Morecambe & Ernie Wise, Tommy Cooper, Peter Brook (above, Gunnersbury Museum), Edward Gordon Craig, Dame Gillian Lynne, Sheila Hancock, Fenella Fielding, Alvin Rakoff, Rula Lenska and Wayne Sleep.
+Actors, performers, directors, and choreographers who have lived in Chiswick and written memoirs, include Sir Michael Redgrave (and Vanessa, Lynn and Corin), Eric Morecambe & Ernie Wise, Tommy Cooper, Peter Brook (display above, Gunnersbury Museum), Edward Gordon Craig, Dame Gillian Lynne, Dame Sheila Hancock, Dame Eileen Atkins, Fenella Fielding, Alvin Rakoff, Rula Lenska and Wayne Sleep.
 Impresarios and actor-managers include Sir Herbert Beerbohm Tree, Sir Charles (CB) Cochrane and Sir Nigel Playfair, of the Lyric Theatre Hammersmith.

 Peter Brook received the Lebedev award in the 2019 Evening Standard Theatre Awards: interview.